Furnace Repair Checklist

 - Make certain that the switch is set to “heat” as opposed to “off” or “cool.”

 - Make certain the program is displaying the right day and time and is set to “run.”
 If you’re having a hard time turning off the program, set the temperature with the up/down arrows and pressing the “hold” button.
-This will force the heating to start if thermostat programming is causing an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees hotter than the temperature of the room.